Adding IronPDF to an Existing Docker Container

 Many users report better results with Linux & Docker when LinuxAndDockerDependenciesAutoConfig

-is set false.
-That is because the prerequisites are already installed by apt-get style package managers already in your Docker files.
+is set to false.
+This is because the prerequisites are already installed by apt-get style package managers already in your Docker files.

 IronPdf.Installation.LinuxAndDockerDependenciesAutoConfig = false;